Weltraumschaf/blog.weltraumschaf.de/content/blog/Hardening-Your-SSHd-with-Ansible.md

 backend = %(sshd_backend)s
 ```

 This example shows the default which are sufficient for the most cases.
 The only import part is the `enabled = true` option and restart the daemon: `systemctl restart fail2ban.service`.
 Now a user have maximum five tries to login to SSH before he get banned for ten minutes.
-Of course you can also tweak these settings in the`jail.local` according to your paranoia level.
+Of course you can tweak these settings in the`jail.local` according to your paranoia level.

 ## Recommended Settings for OpenSSH

 Mozilla has a very good and comprehensive list of settings you should use for your SSHd in their [infosec guidelines](https://infosec.mozilla.org/guidelines/openssh.html).
 I won't go into the details here because it makes no sense to just copy the content from Mozilla.
 You can read it over there by yourself.
 I'll only highlight the IMHO most important settings:

 * `PermitRootLogin`: This should be `no` .
 Not only for auditing reasons as documented in the guideline.
-This name easy easy to guess. so my advise is to use a random name like "slartibartfass" or such to exacerbate brute force attacks.
+This name is easy to guess. so my advise is to use a random name like "slartibartfass" or such to exacerbate brute force attacks.
 * `AuthenticationMethods`: Only use key based authentication!
 No excuse!
 Protect your keys with a passphrase!
 No excuse!
 Use at least 4029 bits with RSA!
 Also no excuse!
-* do not use weak ciphers.
-The guideline tell you which one to use.
+* Do not use weak ciphers.
+The guideline tell you which ones to use.

 And last but not least: **Use the latest version** of OpenSSH!

 ## The Ansible Playbook

-And now here comes the palybook with some inline comments:
+And here comes the palybook with some inline comments:

 ```yaml
 - name: Install fail2ban